tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

   them when using the plaintext SNI name.
 This restriction allows a client to reject resumptions in {{auth-public-name}}.

-Note that an unrecognized ClientEncryptedCH.config_id value may be a GREASE ECH extension (see {{grease-extensions}}), so it is necessary for servers to proceed with the connection and rely on the client to abort if ECH was required.
+Note that an unrecognized ClientECH.config_id value may be a GREASE ECH extension (see {{grease-extensions}}), so it is necessary for servers to proceed with the connection and rely on the client to abort if ECH was required.
 In particular, the unrecognized value alone does not indicate a misconfigured ECH advertisement ({{misconfiguration}}).
 Instead, servers can measure occurrences of the "ech_required" alert to detect this case.

-If the ClientEncryptedCH value matches a known ECHConfig, the server then decrypts ClientEncryptedCH.encrypted_ch, using the private key skR corresponding to ECHConfig, as follows:
+If the ClientECH value matches a known ECHConfig, the server then decrypts ClientECH.encrypted_ch, using the private key skR corresponding to ECHConfig, as follows:

 ~~~
-context = SetupBaseR(ClientEncryptedCH.enc, skR, "tls13-ech")
+context = SetupBaseR(ClientECH.enc, skR, "tls13-ech")

 ClientHelloInner =
-  context.Open("", ClientEncryptedCH.encrypted_ch)
+  context.Open("", ClientECH.encrypted_ch)

 ech_nonce_value = context.Export("tls13-ech-nonce", 16)
 ech_hrr_key = context.Export("tls13-ech-hrr-key", 16)